tianxili/randnet/README.md

 # randnet
-R package randnet
+R package randnet:
-This will be the most updated version of the package, potenetially much more timely than CRAN.
+The most updated version of the package, potenetially much more timely than CRAN.